Correlation between multiple scattering angle and ionization energy loss for fast electrons: Hard scattering region. Large ,

-The factorization in this limit of the distribution function into Rutherford asymptotics $\theta^{-4}$ times Landau distribution depending on $\lambda$ physically corresponds to the dominance of events involving one hard scattering on an atomic nucleus (while hard scattering on an atomic electron is excluded by requiring the energy transfer to be limited), preceded and followed by statistically independent soft scatterings, whose energy straggling is described by the Landau distribution.
+Evidently, the present factorization of the distribution function into Rutherford asymptotics $\theta^{-4}$ times Landau distribution depending on $\lambda$ corresponds to the dominance of events involving one hard scattering on an atomic nucleus (hard scattering on an atomic electron is excluded by requiring the energy transfer to be limited), preceded and followed by statistically independent soft scatterings, whose energy straggling is described by the Landau distribution.

-It should be emphasized, however, that factorization (\ref{Fvarphi_LTheta4}) is inequivalent to absence of correlation expressed by Eq. (\ref{would-be-factoriz}).
+Less trivial, however, is that factorization (\ref{Fvarphi_LTheta4}) is inequivalent to an absence of correlation as expressed by Eq. (\ref{would-be-factoriz}).
 The latter would imply

 with an extra factor $\frac{Z+1}{Z}$ including hard scattering on atomic electrons, already mentioned in Sec. \ref{subsec:g-1}.
-Hence, the correlation in this region does not vanish, but the only reason is that hard scattering on electrons is excluded by presuming $\lambda$ to be limited.
+Hence, the correlation in this region does not vanish, solely because hard scattering on electrons is excluded by demanding $\lambda$ to be limited.